databricks/mlops-stacks/README.md

 Yes.
 Currently, you can instantiate a new project from the stack and copy relevant components into your existing project to productionize it.
-The stack is modularized, so you can e.g. copy just the GitHub Actions workflows under `.github` or Terraform config under `databricks-config` into your existing project.
+The stack is modularized, so you can e.g. copy just the GitHub Actions workflows under `.github` or Terraform config under `mlops-stacks-config` into your existing project.

 ### Can I adopt individual components of the stack?
 For this use case, we recommend instantiating the full stack via `cookiecutter` and copying the relevant stack subdirectories.
-For example, all ML resource config is defined under `databricks-config`, while CI/CD is defined e.g. under `.github` if using GitHub Actions, or under `.azure` if using Azure DevOps.
+For example, all ML resource config is defined under `mlops-stacks-config`, while CI/CD is defined e.g. under `.github` if using GitHub Actions, or under `.azure` if using Azure DevOps.

 ### Can I customize this stack?